-It’s Thanksgiving week, you’re running around like a chicken (um, turkey) with your head cut off and shortcuts must be made.
+It’s Thanksgiving week and you’re running around like a chicken (um, turkey) with your head cut off—shortcuts *must* be made.
 What’s on the chopping block this year?
-Is it the stuffing or the mashed potatoes?
+Stuffing?
+Mashed potatoes?
 Nope: It’s dessert.
-Lucky for you, dear reader, there are plenty of premade crusts on the market, so you can have your pumpkin pie and uh…yeah, anyway: These are the best store-bought pie crusts to make your holiday baking easier.
+Lucky for you, there are plenty of pre-made crusts on the market, so you can have your pumpkin pie and uh…yeah, anyway.
+Here are the four best store-bought pie crusts that are guaranteed to make your 2023 holiday baking easier.

-Here’s how we determined which store-bought pie crust reigns supreme:
+Here are five factors we used to determine which store-bought pie crust reigns supreme:

 - Value: Based on taste and quality of ingredients, is it worth the money?

 - Ease of Use: How simple is it to prepare?
 Were the instructions clear and accurate?
 Was it *actually* more convenient than homemade?